 - A “reasonable quantity” of perfume

 Take nothing but pictures, leave nothing but (non-carbon) footprints… Both climate change and globalisation can hit developing island nations particularly hard.
-Here’s what you can do to safeguard the islands’ natural and cultural treasures, and promote sustainable development:
+Here’s what you can do to safeguard the islands’ natural and cultural treasures, and promote responsible travel and sustainable development:

 - Buy local: buy local CDs, books and DVDs from authorised retailers (not pirated copies); and purchase locally produced food and souvenirs (not any made from endangered species)